How to Become a Pharmacist

-The School of Pharmacy in Texas is proud to offer the distinguished Doctor of Pharmacy (Pharm.D.) as its single professional degree.
-The Pharm.D. is a four-year professional program designed to provide all the knowledge and skills required in this ever-changing field.
+The TTUHSC School of Pharmacy in Texas is proud to offer the distinguished Doctor of Pharmacy (Pharm.D.) program as its single professional degree.
+The Pharm.D. is an innovative, cutting-edge four-year professional program designed to provide all the knowledge and skills required in this ever-changing field.
 The Doctor of Pharmacy program requires at least two years of pre-professional studies that may be completed at any accredited college or university.
 For those seeking a career in pharmaceutical sciences, this path leads to a professional, adaptable skill-set, allowing for bountiful future opportunities.

-The goals of the program are to prepare entry-level pharmacy practitioners, eligible for licensure as a pharmacist in any state, with a wide range of capabilities.
+The goal and vision of the program is to prepare entry-level pharmacy practitioners, eligible for licensure to become a pharmacist in any state, with a wide range of capabilities.
 These skills include practice knowledge and skills in drug distribution and control, practice management, and direct patient skills to manage drug therapy and provide therapeutic management of patients as recently authorized by the 1995 Texas State Legislature.

-Featuring campuses in Abilene, Amarillo, Dallas, and Lubbock, this outstanding School of Pharmacy will utilize community pharmacies, clinics, hospitals and nursing homes throughout the Panhandle and West Texas for clinical instruction.
+Featuring campuses in Abilene, Amarillo, Dallas, and Lubbock, this outstanding School of Pharmacy in Texas will utilize community pharmacies, clinics, hospitals and nursing homes throughout Texas for clinical instruction.
 These experiences are invaluable to becoming a pharmacist and navigating the landscape of the pharmaceutical industry.

-The purpose of the program is to prepare entry-level pharmacy practitioners with minimal competencies in:
+The purpose of the program is to prepare entry-level pharmacy practitioners with competencies in:

-- Collecting and interpret relevant patient data as a basis for therapeutic decision making.
+- Collecting and interpreting relevant patient data as a basis for therapeutic decision making.

 - Prospectively reviewing medication orders and the patient's database to evaluate efficacy, appropriateness, potential toxicity, and cost effectiveness of prescribed drug regimens.